deeppavlov/DeepPavlov/docs/features/models/ner.rst

 Train and use the model
 -----------------------

-There are three main types of models available: Standard RNN-based model, BERT-based model, and the hybrid model.
+There are three main types of models available: Standard RNN-based model, BERT-based model (on TensorFlow and PyTorch), and the hybrid model.
 To see details about BERT based models see :doc:`here </features/models/bert>`.
 The last one, the hybrid model, reproduces the architecture proposed in the paper `A Deep Neural Network Model for the Task of Named Entity Recognition <http://www.ijmlc.org/show-83-881-1.html>`__.
 Any pre-trained model can be used for inference from both Command Line Interface (CLI) and Python.
 Before using the model make sure that all required packages are installed using the command: